North Kawartha Knights

 The North Kawartha Knights are a Canadian Junior ice hockey team based in Apsley, Ontario, Canada.
 They play in the Orr Division of the Provincial Junior Hockey League.

 History

 The North Kawartha Knights joined the Central Ontario Junior C. Hockey League in the 2014–15 season under the leadership of owner Gord Mackenzie-Crowe and GM Gary Geraldi.
 The team has since been sold to current owners Josh Perks, John Trotter Sr., John Trotter Jr., Ed Whitmore and Duane Wiltshire.

+On February 8, 2024, the PJHL announced a conference realignment that would take place starting the 2024-25 season.
+North Kawartha, along with Lakefield would move from the Orr division into the Tod division.